nmillin/uw_madison_omega/README.txt

       -Added accordion menu
       -Added Block Class Module so you can "skin" blocks easier.
       -CSS is divided from global.css depending on zone.
+      -Bunch of other stuff too, but nothing exciting.
 *********

 Requirements